nextstrain/ncov/docs/src/reference/customizing-analysis.rst

 Custom subsampling schemes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 We implement hierarchical subsampling by producing multiple samples at different geographic scales and merge these samples into one file for further analysis.
 A build can specify any number of such samples which can be flexibly restricted to particular meta data fields and subsampled from groups with particular properties.
-When specifying subsampling in this way, we’ll first take sequences from the ‘focal’ area, and the select samples from other geographical areas.
+When specifying subsampling in this way, we'll first take sequences from the 'focal' area, and the select samples from other geographical areas.
 Read further for information on how we select these samples.
-Here, we’ll look at the advanced example (``./my_profiles/example_advanced_customization``) file to explain some of the options.
+Here, we'll look at the advanced example (``./my_profiles/example_advanced_customization``) file to explain some of the options.

 When specifying how many sequences you want in a subsampling level (for example, from a country or a region), you can do this using either ``seq_per_group`` or ``max_sequences`` - these work with the ``group_by`` argument.
 For example, ``switzerland`` subsampling rules in the advanced example looks like this: